z3c0/blog/tech/scraping_websites_with_python/scraping_metallum-1.md

 ## **Step 2c**: Retrieving the Data

 To download the data from each letter, we only need to make some minor changes.
 Within our `for` loop, we're going to add an additional `while` loop that we will use to increment the `iDisplayStart` parameter of our endpoint.
-More specically, we'll be mimicking the logic of `do..while` by using `while True` and a conditional at the end of the `while` loop's body.
+More specifically, we'll be mimicking the logic of `do..while` by using `while True` and a conditional at the end of the `while` loop's body.

 ```python
     headers = {'User-Agent': 'python-3.9'}